rohanricky/bots/README.md

 # bots
-Intelligent bot to automate tasks.
+Implementation of a basic bot using Telegram API.